 Craighill Channel Lower Range Light Rear (Miller’s Island) was originally to be a screwpile light.
-The lighthouse was constructed in 1873 on 9 granite piers with a pyramidal iron skeletal tower with square central cylinder with a fourth order Fresnel lens.
-It is a unique style for the Chesapeake Bay and is painted with a white base, a red top and a gray lantern.
+The lighthouse was constructed in 1873 on 9 granite piers with a pyramidal iron skeletal tower with a square central cylinder with a fourth-order Fresnel lens.
+It is a unique style for the Chesapeake Bay and is painted with a white base, a red top, and a gray lantern.
 This lighthouse originally had integral keeper’s quarters built into its lower portion.
 The quarters were removed in the 1930s.
 This lighthouse is the tallest Maryland lighthouse.

 Head Keepers: Henry Buckless (1873 – 1874), J.W.
 McDonald (1874 – 1887), Bernhard Berends (1887 – 1902), William K. Slacum (1902 – 1908), Harry H. Wills (1908 – 1923).

 Assistant Keepers: Uriah R. Nichols (1873 – 1874), Robert Williams (1874 – at least 1917), Robert Kuhn (at least 1919), William W. Bozman ( – 1921), Joseph D. Barnett (1921 – 1922), John M. Stowe (1922 – 1923).